Oversite

 Huxley rejects human reason as a reliable source of Knowledge by itself.
 I think in some circumstances solely using reason is sufficient.
 Such as in denying Bertrand Russell's orbiting china teapot.
 However solely using reason without scientific backup to justify knowledge is in many cases not justified and is used far too often without sufficient justification.

-I am agnostic about the belief in free will.
+I am agnostic about free will.
 While I think it is likely that humans have free will, I admit this is not sufficiently proven to be certain.
 If convincing repeatable scientific proof is provided at some stage in the future this may change my view to more certain.
 Until then free will is the working hypothesis that I accept.
 I am agnostic about humans being hard determined - but I am more sceptical about it than I am for free will.
 However again I am willing to accept proof if that is offered in the future.
 Knowledge and science is not the same as religious belief.
 There should be no leaps of faith in science.
 Although leaps of speculation are allowed, so long as they are acknowledged as such.

 I am agnostic about atheism and theism.
 It is really about what is defined as god.
 Based on reason alone the gods described in the books of the major Abrahamic religions seem unlikely.
-However this does not eliminate all possible concepts of god.(e.g.) Reasoned arguments are not sufficient however definitive scientific proof is currently impossible.
+However this does not eliminate all possible concepts of god.(2) Reasoned arguments are not sufficient however definitive scientific proof is currently impossible.

 I am agnostic about meaning but tend to err on the side that meaning is possible, even if that meaning ends up being solely a personal meaning.
 The alternative is to say there is no meaning therefore why bother looking, or investigating, or broadening the mind.
 Perhaps part of the meaning of life is to investigate, to search for knowledge and understanding of the Universe and our part in it.
 To look to the skies, to look at nature, with awe and wonder.
 Perhaps that in itself is sufficient meaning.
 A necessary part of this process is to admit there is information and facts that are not known and other information that you are agnostic about.
 If everything is certain in your mind then there is no point in searching and questioning.